our PAST, PRESENT & future

 World War II and the Holocaust brought heavy waves of Jewish immigrants to our shores.
 JF&CS expanded its financial assistance program, and arranged housing for more than 1,000 orphans.
 Every child was eventually adopted or placed in a Jewish foster home.

 Jewish Family and Child Service acquired a license in 1974 to operate a Children's Mental Health Centre, now known as the Jerome D. Diamond Adolescent Centre (named in honour of a former Executive Director of the agency).
-In 1980, Jewish Family and Child Service was accredited as a Children's Aid Society by the Government of Ontario, and became responsible for safeguarding the most vulnerable among us - our children.
+In 1980, Jewish Family and Child Service was mandated as a Children's Aid Society by the Government of Ontario, and became responsible for safeguarding the most vulnerable among us - our children.
 JF&CS is mandated to care for children under 18 within the Jewish community who are in need of care, protection and long-term planning.
 As the Agency continues to grow, so do its range and reach of programs and services.

 Our Vision for the Future - Strategic Plan 2020-2024